Dominique Riquet

-Dominique Riquet (born 18 September 1946 in Valenciennes, Nord) is a French surgeon and politician of the Radical Party who has been serving as a Member of the European Parliament (MEP) since the 2009 European election, representing the North-West constituency.
+Dominique Riquet (born 18 September 1946 in Valenciennes, Nord) is a French surgeon and politician of the Radical Party who served as a Member of the European Parliament (MEP) from the 2009 to 2024, representing the North-West constituency.
 From 2002 until 2012, he was also the mayor of Valenciennes.

 Political career

 In 2009, the Union for a Popular Movement (UMP) selected him to lead the party's list in the North-West constituency ahead of the 2009 European elections.
 His list won 24.22% and he was easily elected to the European Parliament.
 In his first parliamentary term from 2009 until 2014, Riquet was a member of the European People's Party group.
 Following the 2014 elections, he moved to the Alliance of Liberals and Democrats for Europe group; from 2017 until 2019, he was one of the group's vice-chairs under the leadership of chairman Guy Verhofstadt.

-Riquet has been serving on the Committee on Transport and Tourism since 2012; in this capacity, he notably co-led the negotiations on the Connecting Europe Facility (CEF) for the Parliament.
+In parliament, Riquet served on the Committee on Transport and Tourism since 2012; in this capacity, he notably co-led the negotiations on the Connecting Europe Facility (CEF) for the Parliament.
 From 2009 until 2014, he was also a member of the Committee on Budgets.
 In addition, he was part of the 2016/2017 inquiry into whether the EU should have acted more quickly to address the Volkswagen emissions scandal.

-Since the 2019 elections, Riquet has been serving as one of eight vice chairs of the Renew Europe group, under the leadership of chairman Dacian Cioloș.
+Following the 2019 elections, Riquet served as one of eight vice chairs of the Renew Europe group, under the leadership of chairman Dacian Cioloș.

-In addition to his committee assignments, Riquet chairs the European Parliament Intergroup on Long Term Investment and Reindustrialisation and is a member of the European Parliament Intergroup on Children’s Rights the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, and the MEPs Against Cancer group.
+In addition to his committee assignments, Riquet chaired the European Parliament Intergroup on Long Term Investment and Reindustrialisation and was a member of the European Parliament Intergroup on Children’s Rights the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, and the MEPs Against Cancer group.